chinamike65/hugo-tuolesi/content/book6/book6en.md

 In the Treatise on Receiving Paramita it says:

-Taking refuge in blessings has color, and the three realms are still narrow.
+Taking refuge in blessings has color,

+and the three realms are still narrow.

 That is to say, if the merit obtained after taking refuge has a shape, then the space of the three realms cannot be accommodated.
 The three realms refer to the desire realm, the form realm, and the formless realm.

 From this we can see how great the merit is after taking refuge.

 The Buddha is the most extraordinary field of blessing.
-The root of goodness planted with the Buddha as the object, even if the original intention and motivation are not pure, will become the cause of liberation and becoming a Buddha.
+The root of goodness planted with the Buddha as the object, even if the original intention and motivation are not pure, it will become the cause of liberation and becoming a Buddha.

 The Buddha said in the Great Compassion White Lotus Sutra:

 Ananda!
-As for the good roots born of the Buddha, they will attain the fruit of Nirvana even if they do not want them.
+As for the good roots born of the Buddha,

+they will attain the fruit of Nirvana even if they do not want them.

 I say that they will eventually attain Nirvana.

-In this way, the Buddha, World-Honored One, is born with a single thought, and the fruit of all their good roots is Nirvana, and I say that they will eventually attain Nirvana.
+In this way, the Buddha, World-Honored One,

+is born with a single thought,

+and the fruit of all their good roots is Nirvana,

+and I say that they will eventually attain Nirvana.

-Here the Buddha said to Venerable Ananda that the roots of goodness planted by the Buddha, even if they did not initially attain the fruit of nirvana, will surely eventually become nirvana.
+Here the Buddha said to Venerable Ananda that the roots of goodness planted by the Buddha, even if they did not initially attain the fruit of nirvana, will surely eventually reach nirvana.

-Therefore, after taking refuge, when making offerings to Buddhas and Bodhisattvas, or after reciting scriptures and practicing the Dharma, when devotion is made, the devotion goes to a place where it is not good and not the ultimate.
+Therefore, after taking refuge, when making offerings to Buddhas and Bodhisattvas, or after reciting scriptures and practicing the Dharma, when dedication is made, the dedication goes to a place where it is not good and not the ultimate.

 104

-For example, in the past, there were people in India who made offerings to thousands of monks, but they didn’t know how to return after making offerings.
+For example, in the past, there were people in India who made offerings to thousands of monks, but they didn’t know how to dedicate the merit after making offerings.

 At this time, he saw a beautiful elephant in front of him.
 In India at that time, elephants were very respected animals.
 He thought, I will go back and become an elephant in the next life.

 As a result, after his death, because of the great blessings he offered to thousands of monks, he became the mount of Emperor Shitian, a three-headed incense elephant.

-This is an example of the wrong devotion, but, even so, the blessing will eventually return to liberate him to become a Buddha.
+This is an example of wrong dedication, but, even so, the merit will eventually return to liberate him to become a Buddha.

-Our usual return is:
+Our usual dedication is:

 Dedication of merit to the six realms, sentient beings free from suffering and attain happiness

-This is a very good devotion.
+This is a very good dedication.
 Dedicating to all sentient beings in the six realms to get rid of suffering and achieve happiness, including both family members and ourselves, is very extraordinary.

-Don't be afraid if the devotion is wrong, even if the blessing will turn to the wrong place, after taking refuge, because of the merit of taking refuge, the blessing will still return to the ultimate vow of becoming a Buddha and liberation.
+Don't be afraid if the dedication is wrong, even if the blessing will turn to the wrong place, after taking refuge, because of the merit of taking refuge, the blessing will still return to the ultimate vow of becoming a Buddha and liberation.

 5. Do not fall into the evil path

 Taking refuge with sincerity will naturally eliminate the karma of falling into the three evil realms.

 If you don’t do bad things after taking refuge, you will definitely be reborn in the Pure Land or get the fruit of human and heaven with the blessing of the Guru’s Three Jewels.